Ice trade: Storage

 The size of the ice houses made it difficult to load ice into them; in 1827 Wyeth invented a lever and horse-drawn pulley system to raise blocks of ice through the roofs of the warehouses.
 Later improvements to loading included the use of lift systems to raise the blocks of ice to the top of the building, first using horse power, then steam power; the largest warehouses later introduced conveyor belt systems to bring the ice into storage.
 Power houses containing the equipment to support these were built alongside the ice houses, and care was taken to avoid the risk of fire from this machinery.
 Warehouses were typically painted either white or yellow in order to reflect the sun during the summer.
 A typical Hudson River warehouse might be 400 feet (120 m) long, 100 feet (30 m) deep and three stories high, able to hold 50,000 tons (four million kg) of ice.
 The later railroad ice houses could hold up to 250,000 tons (220 million kg) apiece.

-In contrast, initially the ice trade in Norway made do without ice houses, taking the ice directly from the lakes to the ships for transport during the winter and spring; between the 1850s and 1870s, however, numerous ice houses were constructed, allowing exports to take place during the rest of the year as well.
+In contrast, initially the ice trade in Norway made do without ice houses, taking the ice directly from the lakes to the ships for transport during the winter and spring; between the 1850s and 1870s, however, numerous ice houses were constructed, allowing exports to take place year-round.

 Ice houses were also built in the major ice-consuming cities to hold the imported ice before final sale and consumption, where they were often termed depots.
 In London, the early ice depots were often circular and called wells or shades; the New Cattle Market depot built in 1871 was 42 feet (13 m) wide and 72 feet (22 m) deep, able to hold 3,000 short tons (three million kg) of ice.
 Later ice depots at Shadwell and Kings Cross in London were larger still, and, along with incoming barges, were used for storing Norwegian ice.
-The city of New York was unusual and did not build ice depots near the ports, instead using the incoming barges and, on occasion, ships that were delivering the ice as floating warehouses until the ice was needed.
+The city of New York was unusual in not building ice depots near the ports, instead using incoming barges and, on occasion, ships that were delivering the ice as floating warehouses.